dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

     print('Computer says false')
 ```

 This is also called a "no-op" statement.
 It does nothing.
-It serves as a placeholder for statements.
-Possibly to be added later.
+It serves as a placeholder for statements, possibly to be added later.

 ## Exercises

-### (a) The Bouncing Ball
+### Exercise 1.5: The Bouncing Ball

 A rubber ball is dropped from a height of 100 meters and each time it hits the ground, it bounces back up to 3/5 the height it fell.
 Write a program "bounce.py" that prints a table showing the height of the first 10 bounces.